HaoranLiao/dephased_ttn_mera/README.md

 # Decohering tensor network QML models
 ## Unitary Tree Tensor Network and MERA

 Efficient unitary tree tensor network (TTN) and Multi-scale Entanglement Renormalization Ansatz (MERA) built with Tensorflow, with tunable local dephasing channels at every layer of the tensor networks and tunable number of ancillas, benchmarked on compressed MNIST, KMNIST, and Fashion-MNIST.
-The codes are commented.
+Code comments included.

 To setup,
 ```